Updated September 8th, 2019.

 Suppose you set aside time on Tuesday to work on a website and you put it into your calendar, like so:

 Let’s say you know you’re not going to get it all done on Tuesday so you want to plan to do it again on Wednesday.
 Dragging the appointment to Wednesday moves it to Wednesday.
 It’s gone from Tuesday.
-Looks like this when you’re done.
+That’s not what you want– you want the appointment to still be on Tuesday, but you also want it to be on Wednesday.
+Dragging from Tuesday to Wednesday makes the calendar look like this when you’re done.

-Notice the cursor when you drag an appointment from one location to another (enlarged here):
+Notice the cursor when you drag an appointment from one location to another (enlarged here).
+It’s an arrow.

 In this case, I really wanted to COPY the appointment to Wednesday, leaving the original on Tuesday.
 This is easy to do: just hold the Option key down while you drag!
 Here’s what it looks like as you do it (note the cursor, enlarged for easy viewing):